AbuSinann/liquor-order-call-bot/README.md

 ### 📋 Example Message
 > “Hello.
 This is a liquor order call for account number 48761.
 Please process our monthly order.
 Thank you.”

+---

+### ⚠️ Important Notes

+• Ensure your Twilio number is voice-enabled.

+• If you run on Android via Termux, keep the session alive using `termux-wake-lock` or tools like Termux:Boot.

+• This is a basic implementation for one number.
+You can extend it for multiple calls or advanced IVR flows.

+---

+### ✅ License

+>Let me know if you want this auto-uploaded to your GitHub repo or want help customizing the message or expanding to multiple customers.